 In the afternoon, Crown Princess Mary took First Lady Papoulia to visit the Skodsborg Observation and Treatment Home, which is a home for special-needs children.
 The two women then moved on to the Louisiana Museum of Modern Art in Humlebæk.

 In the evening, the entire royal clan was out in force once more, attending an evening concert and return dinner hosted by President Papoulias at the State Museum for Art (Danish National Gallery).

 The thread for the State Visit can found be here.Filed under Danish Royals

-Tagged Children, Climate Change, Concert, Crown Prince Frederik, Crown Princess Mary, Greece, President Papoulias, State Visit.
+Tagged Children, Climate Change, Concert, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Greece, President Papoulias of Greece, State Visit.